 Europe and Russia battle a new wave of COVID-19

-Another wave of COVID-19 is sweeping across Europe, setting new records in some countries and prompting governments to impose new lockdowns to contain the spread of the virus.
+Another wave of COVID-19 is sweeping across Europe, setting new records in some countries.

 Records for daily infections have been shattered in recent days in Germany, the Netherlands and Austria.
 While deaths from COVID-19 are way down from last year in many European countries, Russia — with barely a third of its population vaccinated — has seen a steady two-month surge and now leads the world in total coronavirus deaths for the first time since the start of the pandemic.